Theut94/SafeMessaging/README.md

 # SafeMessaging

-SafeMessaging is a secure messaging application built with .NET Web API back, an angular 19 frontend and a postgres 17 database.
+SafeMessaging is a secure messaging application built with a .NET 8 Web API backend, an angular 19 frontend and a postgres 17 database.
 The project prioritizes security, efficiency, and scalability, making it ideal for modern communication needs.

 ## Features